 We believe new landscape-level solutions, that are driven by socially relevant themes, need to be brought to bear on this on-going challenge.
-PLJV is currently working with a number of large partnerships that are focused on grassland conservation including JV8 Central Grasslands Conservation Initiative, NRCS Great Plains Grasslands Initiative, Working Lands for Wildlife Great Plains Woodland Expansion Framework, National Fish and Wildlife Foundation Southern Plains Grassland Program, and the Central Grasslands Roadmap.
+PLJV is currently working with a number of large partnerships that are focused on grassland conservation including NRCS Great Plains Grasslands Initiative for Kansas and Nebraska, Working Lands for Wildlife Great Plains Conservation, National Fish and Wildlife Foundation Southern Plains Grassland Program, Central Grasslands Roadmap, and JV8 Central Grasslands Conservation Initiative.

 As a regional organization, our contribution to these conservation efforts include the following key strategies to support our grassland habitat goals.

 According to published data about woody plant encroachment, the average rate of invasion in the PLJV region is 2% per year — that’s 1.1 million acres, every year.
 Based on this trend, grasslands in the Great Plains will continue to get woodier, with mesquite invading to the south and west, and eastern redcedar invading further north and east.